GoogleCloudPlatform/security-analytics/cicd/README.md

-The [`azure-pipelines.yml`](./azure-devops/azure-pipelines.yml) file located in the [`azure-devops` folder](./azure-devops/) in this repository contains an example of using this Python script to push updates or new detection content to a Chronicle instance using Azure DevOps Pipelines.
+The [`azure-pipelines.yml`](./azure-devops/azure-pipelines.yml) file located in the [`azure-devops` folder](./azure-devops/) in this repository contains an example of using this Python script to push updates or new detection content to a Google Security Operations instance using Azure DevOps Pipelines.

 There are two variables